St Michael’s Line – Earth Energies or Coincidence?

 Overview

-The name is derived from the numerous sites that were dedicated to St. Michael that skirts or touches on its course that runs for 3500 miles.
-As well as from its orientation which is the sunrise’s direction on May 8, the date when the Apparition of St. Michael is celebrated by the Latin liturgy.
-Despite the supposed antiquity of these ley lines combined with the baffling number of esoteric theories associated with them, it was only just recently that these ley lines were discovered all over again as they were originally described mostly in exoteric terms.
+The name is derived from the numerous sites that were dedicated to St. Michael that skirt or touch its course, which runs for 350 miles.
+It is also named for its orientation, which follows the sunrise’s direction on May 8, the date when the Apparition of St. Michael is celebrated by the Latin liturgy.
+Despite the supposed antiquity of these ley lines, combined with the baffling number of esoteric theories associated with them, they were only recently rediscovered, as they were originally described mostly in exoteric terms.

-It only means that these revived leys lines are not just meant as supposed remnants of the Neolithic surveying.
-These lines also abound with mystical qualities and their significance explaining such or explained by diverse phenomena like ancient astronomy, dowsing, Peru’s Nazca lines, feng shui, as well as the geography of the pagan and Christian sort at the same time.
+This means that these revived ley lines are not just supposed remnants of Neolithic surveying.
+These lines also abound with mystical qualities, and their significance is explained by diverse phenomena like ancient astronomy, dowsing, Peru’s Nazca lines, feng shui, and the geography of both pagan and Christian traditions.

 What is the Symbolism of Lines Lay St Michel?

-Lines Ley St. Michel symbolizes, according to tradition, the sword blow that the Archangel inflicted upon the devil to send him to hell.
-That happened after the battle in the heavens between faithful and rebellious angels who they had turned against God, and led by Lucifer.
+The Lines Ley St. Michael symbolizes, according to tradition, the sword blow that the Archangel inflicted upon the devil to send him to hell.
+This happened after the battle in the heavens between the faithful and rebellious angels, who had turned against God and were led by Lucifer.

 Dedicated Sites to St. Michel

-The seven shrines stand at great distances from each other but are perfectly aligned in astonishing.
-Be that as it may the layout of all these shrines is perfectly aligned with the Setting Sun on the day of the summer solstice in the northern hemisphere.
+The seven shrines stand at great distances from each other but are astonishingly aligned.
+Be that as it may, the layout of all these shrines is perfectly aligned with the setting sun on the day of the summer solstice in the Northern Hemisphere.

 1. Skellig Michael, an island of the coast of Ireland

 The outline of the sacred line begins in Ireland on a deserted island.
-This is the place where Archangel Michael would have appeared to St. Patrick to help him free the country from the devil’s attacks.
-The first monastery, called Skellig Michael or in Gaelic language Rock of Miguel, rises in this island.
+This is the place where Archangel Michael is said to have appeared to St. Patrick to help him free the country from the devil’s attacks.
+The first monastery, called Skellig Michael (or in Gaelic, Rock of Michael), rises on this island.

 skellig michael monastery in Ireland